- What is a noun phrase?

-When a noun phrase consists of a noun and one or modifiers, this means that the indefinite article comes after the last element of the noun phrase:
+However, when a noun phrase consists of a noun and one or modifiers, it becomes obvious why the grammatical rule says the indefinite article comes at the end of noun phrases:

 |کتاب خوب و آموزندهای

-In English, the indefinite article is added to the beginning of a noun phrase whereas in Persian, it is added to its end.
+In English, the indefinite article is added to the beginning of a noun phrase whereas in Persian, it is added to the end.